haoyung/haoyung.github.io/en/index.md

 language_reference: home
 ---

 Hi, I'm Hao-Yung Weng, a passionate coffee aficionado.
+During my university years, I served as the president of the [student coffee club at National Taiwan University](https://instagram.com/ntu.coffee).
+Even after graduating and pursuing a master’s degree in machine learning at Carnegie Mellon, I still occasionally provide remote technical support to the club.

-My coffee journey began when I led the [student coffee club at National Taiwan University](https://instagram.com/ntu.coffee), where I currently serve as a mentor for new members.
-Our club has a strong focus on research.
-We dive into blog posts (favorites include those by [Jonathan Gagné](https://coffeeadastra.com/), [Christopher Feran](https://christopherferan.com/), among others), host cupping sessions, document our brews, and measure extraction yields.
+As president, we took pride in being a research-driven organization.
+We delved into insightful blog posts (favorites include those by [Jonathan Gagné](https://coffeeadastra.com/), [Christopher Feran](https://christopherferan.com/), among others), hosted cupping sessions, meticulously documented our brews, and measured extraction yields.

-Years of coffee exploration have yielded numerous insights that, while not conclusive, are probably worth sharing.
-This blog, named "why coffee?" after my initials "WHY," serves as a platform to express my thoughts and experiences.
-The name also prompts reflection: What draws us to coffee?
-Is it the desire to explore the diverse flavors imparted by different terroirs?
-Or perhaps the joy of engaging in nuanced discussions, sharing insights with fellow enthusiasts?
+Years of coffee exploration have provided me with numerous insights that, while not definitive, I believe are worth sharing.
+This blog, "why coffee?"—inspired by my initials "WHY"—is my platform to share these thoughts and experiences.
+The name also invites reflection: What draws us to coffee?
+Is it the desire to explore the diverse flavors shaped by different terroirs?
+Or perhaps the joy of engaging in meaningful discussions and sharing insights with fellow enthusiasts?

-When hosting tasting events, I like to use the concept of "connections between people" to capture coffee's essence.
-Each coffee undertakes an extensive journey – from cultivation and harvesting to processing and roasting, which interlinks the individuals involved.
-I often convey, "Notice how coffee connects us – you and me, in this very moment."
+When hosting tasting events, I often speak about "connections between people" as a way to capture coffee’s essence.
+Every coffee bean undertakes an extensive journey—from cultivation and harvesting to processing and roasting—that connects the individuals involved along the way.
+I like to say, "Notice how coffee connects us—you and me, right in this very moment."

-In that same spirit, I extend this camaraderie to you, dear reader.
+And it’s this very connection that I hope to share with you, dear reader.